Make it Accessible

 To navigate the complexity of Accessibility and accessibility in the Apple ecosystem, it is crucial to have a robust foundational understanding of its core and fundamental principles.

-This section aims to provide solid groundwork around app development with a concentrated focus on accessibility, laying down the framework for inclusive technological advancements.
+This section aims to provide solid groundwork around app development, focusing on accessibility, laying down the framework for inclusive technological advancements.

 Your first step is understanding how SwiftUI and UIKit create an accessible representation of your app to make it usable by assistive technologies.